 STORIES WILL NOT BE DENIED.

-The “UNDENIED - Teacher Thank You” part of the project is where Students Supporting Israel movement recognizes the teachers that go above and beyond with making sure future generations are familiar with the history of the Holocaust.
+The “UNDENIED - Teacher Appreciation” component of the project is where Students Supporting Israel Movement recognizes the educators who go above and beyond in ensuring future generations are familiar with the history of the Holocaust.

 In 1943 on the night of September 29, three hundred Prisoners of War revolted and tried to escape Babi Yar.
 Out of the 300, only 18 survived and out of the 18 only 9 stayed alive after the war, one of them was Leonid Ostrovsky.
 This project is in his memory, and the memory of the Jews and others murdered in Babi Yar, HYD.